Bart van Brakel

-Bart van Brakel (born 5 April 1987) is a Dutch footballer who played as a midfielder for DUNO.
+Bart van Brakel (born 5 April 1987) is a Dutch retired footballer who played as a midfielder.

 Club career

 A holding midfielder, van Brakel formerly played for NEC, FC Eindhoven, FC Den Bosch and moved to SC Cambuur in June 2013.

 He joined FC Oss in summer 2014, only to quit playing professionally in 2014 to focus on a career outside football.
 He went on to play amateur football for DOVO.
 In April 2017, he joined DUNO.